NaPiZip/Online-course-notes/AWS_cloud/Fundational_level/README.md

 The course can be found [here](https://www.aws.training/Details/eLearning?id=42036).

-### AWS Cloud Practitioner Essentials (Second Edition): Introduction to the AWS Cloud
+### AWS Cloud Practitioner Essentials (Second Edition): Module 1 Introduction to the AWS Cloud
 The key concept of the cloud is the on-demand content delivery of IT resources.
 Before cloud computing, it was important to host own server and recourses, which meant a lot of architectural design choices had to be made in advance, which needed a lot of work up front as well as assumptions which where likely to change during the product development live cycle.
 Cloud computing introduced `elasticity` the possibility to adapt infrastructure on demand.
 This lead to reducing operational risks and increasing flexibility and scalability also known as `agility`.

 AWS offers tree ways to create and manage resources.: